 Peters, Shertzer and Van Hoose suggest that since counselors and teachers are required to assess their pupils, the validity and reliability of their assessments would be increased by the use of standardized group tests.
+19 geared to certain objectives, so that a purpose lies behind each testing instrument; if tests do not serve specific needs of the instructional program or guidance service, they should not be undertaken.
+20

-Cottingham cautions against the ad hoc use of such tests when he writes that the use of such tests must be:
+Cottingham cautions against the \underline{ad} hoc use of such tests when he writes that the use of such tests must be:

-Peters, Shertzer and Van Hoose, op cit., p.
+19Peters, Shertzer and Van Hoose, op cit., p.
 114.